To add data to your data model more quickly, import data from a .csv file.

 - Clear Skip running validate rules if you want the system to perform advanced validation.
 Advanced validation performs basic validation, then runs the default validate rule of the data type on each record that is imported.
 Running the validate rule causes the import to take longer; however, it allows you more control when you need additional validation.

-- If you selected Skip running validate rules in step 7, click
+- If you selected Skip running validate rules in step 7, click Start validation.

 - Click Continue import.
 You can close the dialog box for the data import process.
 The process runs asynchronously and is visible on your worklist.